missuo/Telegraph-Image-Hosting/README.md

 # Telegraph-Image-Hosting
 Build a free image hosting with [Telegraph](https://telegra.ph)

+> [!IMPORTANT]
+> **This project is no longer maintained.
+Interested friends can deploy it on platforms like Cloudflare Workers or Vercel based on this idea.**

 ## Features
 - Free
 - Unlimited bandwidth (It will consume the traffic of your VPS)